-What do I put on steamed asparagus?
+What to put on steamed asparagus?

 I season it simply, with an easy sauce of butter, garlic and lemon juice.

-I actually think that when the asparagus is young and fresh, it's delicious with no sauce at all - just a sprinkling of coarse kosher salt and black pepper!
+I actually think that when asparagus is young and fresh, it's delicious with no sauce at all - just a sprinkling of coarse kosher salt and black pepper!

-Leftovers keep in the fridge for about 3 days, but they won't be as good as fresh.
+Leftovers keep in the fridge in a sealed container for about 3 days, but they won't be as good as fresh.

 - 1 bunch fresh asparagus, medium thickness (about 20 spears)